SensesProject/extreme-events/src/assets/text/en.md

 ## Defining Extreme Events

-Climate impacts are the the of climate change on {nature}(e.g. the bleaching of coral riffs due to the acidification of oceans) and {society}(e.g. decreased work productivity due to excessive heat).
+Climate impacts are the the of climate change on {nature}(e.g. the bleaching of coral reefs) and {society}(e.g. decreased work productivity due to excessive heat).
 New meteorological extremes cause increasingly drastic climate impacts.
 When they surpass a certain threshold we call them extreme events.

 +++ dist 1.1

 Temperature is a major driver for many extreme events.
+Let's consider all days in a year.
 In this figure, each dot represents a day which we placed horizontally based on their temperature, starting with cold days on the left.

 +++ dist 1.3
-This results in a normal distribution with most days having fairly average temperatures.
-Extreme events, here, particularly @blue(cold) or @orange(hot) days lie in the tails of the distribution.
+This results in a normal distribution with most days having fairly @gray(average temperatures).
+Extreme events, here particularly @blue(cold) or @orange(hot) days lie in the tails of the distribution.
 They are quite rare.

 +++ dist 2

-Under climate change, the mean temperature rises and shifts the distribution to higher temperatures.
-Hot days that have been rare in the past occur now @orange(more frequently) and reach @red(higher temperatures).
+Under climate change, the mean temperature rises and the distribution is shifted to higher temperatures.
+Hot days that have been rare in the past occur now @orange(more frequently) and even @red(higher temperatures) are reached.

 +++ dist 3

-Additionally, the variance increases: Average temperatures become less frequent and the distribution spreads out.
+Additionally, the variance increases: Formerly average temperatures become less frequent and the distribution spreads out.
 Hot temperatures become even more @orange(frequent) and @red(extreme).
 Cold days still occur but become @blue(rarer).

 +++ cat-intro

-Other drivers for extreme events are among others precipitation and humidity.
-Not all of them follow a normal distribution but they also tend to become extreme.
+Other drivers for extreme events considered here are for instance precipitation and humidity.
+Not all of them follow a normal distribution but they experience changes to their distribution under climate change and can reach new extremes.

-The thresholds of what constitutes extreme events are mostly defined in terms of the preindustrial climate.
-This allows us to examine extreme events at todays and future global warming levels.
+In this analysis, the thresholds of what constitutes an extreme event are mostly defined with respect to the preindustrial climate.
+This allows us to examine changes in extreme events that already occured until today, as well as a glimpse at future global warming levels.